2 Writing Your CLAUDE.md

 Where it comes from: Pedro Sant’Anna’s “project constitution” approach.
 His CLAUDE.md opens with core principles that govern Claude’s behavior across every session.
 The idea is that these are non-negotiable rules, not suggestions.

 1. Plan first stops Claude from jumping straight into code that goes in the wrong direction.
 For anything beyond a quick fix, Claude should outline its approach before executing.
 This is Sant’Anna’s entry gate.
+Claude Code has a built-in planning mode that you can trigger by asking Claude to “make a plan” before executing — it will outline its approach and ask clarifying questions before writing any code.
+For larger projects, you can take this further with the research-plan-execute workflow described in the Managing Long Sessions section below.

 2. Verify after means you don’t accept output on faith.
 After running a regression, rendering a Quarto deck, or generating a figure, Claude should confirm the output is correct before moving on.